marialyk77/Capstone_Cyclistic_BikeShare/README.md

 -	The strategy is to establish a more loyal customer base by converting casual riders into annual members.

 Research objective:
-o	To draw accurate conclusions on how subscribers and casual riders use Cyclistic bikes differently?
+To draw accurate conclusions on how subscribers and casual riders use Cyclistic bikes differently?

 Power BI file is available under link: https://drive.google.com/drive/folders/1xDn_E8ygkNPn_P5qtgs19Db_vDpwe9EA?usp=drive_link